YoungKai7/Hosted-Pages/Sections/MRHPP.md

 |Accepttender|This parameter is to specify the accepted payment methods, the list of methods is: CreditCard, ECheck and PayPal, If accept multiple payment methods, then seperate the methods with ','.|

-Embed Pay by PayPal to your page
+Support Alternative Payment Methods with MRHPP
 ================================
-Please check the detailed instructions for [JavaScript SDK](JavaScript%20SDK.md)
+Please check the detailed instructions for [Alternative Payment Methods](https://github.com/PayFabric/Portal/blob/master/PayFabric/Sections/APM.md)